 Sir John Cheyney loomed before him, blocking Richard’s charge.
-He swung his axe and sent this giant of a knight clattering to the ground.
+He swung his ax and sent this giant of a knight clattering to the ground.

-With his select troops by his side, he fought on toward Henry’s camp, his blood hot in his veins.
+He fought on toward Henry’s camp, his blood hot in his veins.
 The challenger stood but a few feet away, protected by his knights and soldiers.
-Richard swung his axe savagely and inched forward.
+Richard swung his ax savagely and inched forward.
 A horse screamed as it and its knight thudded to the ground.

 His pulse hammered, matching the pounding of horses at his rear.
 Stanley’s army bore down and attacked—him.